p0t4t0sandwich/minecraft-be-websocket-api/README.md

 # Minecraft_BE_API

-An API that utilizes Minecraft Bedrock Edition's websocket capabilities to administer commands and listen to in-game events.
+An API that utilizes Minecraft Bedrock Edition's (and Minecraft Education Edition's) websocket capabilities to administer commands and listen to in-game events.

 ## About

-This API is a wrapper for Minecraft Bedrock Edition's websocket capabilities.
+This API is a wrapper for Minecraft Bedrock Edition's (and Minecraft Education Edition's) websocket capabilities.
 It allows you to send commands to the server and listen to events that happen in-game.
 I'm going further with this and implementing a REST API into the websocket server.
 This will abstract the websocket protocol and allow you to use the API as if it were a REST API.
 REST API event callbacks require a callback URL and a listening webserver.

 ## TODO